samco-sdk/Java-SDK/README.md

 ## Overview

-   * Java SDK is created for clients to easily access our Stocknote API platform from Java based applications.
+   * Java SDK is created for users to easily access our Stocknote API platform from Java based applications.

    * Java SDK will be exposed as a downloadable JAR file